MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Robustness; Monitoring; Alignment; Systemic Safety.
   - <details><summary>Digest</summary> Machine learning (ML) systems are rapidly increasing in size, are acquiring new capabilities, and are increasingly deployed in high-stakes settings.
 As with other powerful technologies, safety for ML should be a leading research priority.
 In response to emerging safety challenges in ML, such as those introduced by recent large-scale models, we provide a new roadmap for ML Safety and refine the technical problems that the field needs to address.
 We present four problems ready for research, namely withstanding hazards ("Robustness"), identifying hazards ("Monitoring"), reducing inherent model hazards ("Alignment"), and reducing systemic hazards ("Systemic Safety").
 Throughout, we clarify each problem's motivation and provide concrete research directions.

+- Ethics of AI: A Systematic Literature Review of Principles and Challenges. [[paper]](https://arxiv.org/abs/2109.07906)
+  - Arif Ali Khan, Sher Badshah, Peng Liang, Bilal Khan, Muhammad Waseem, Mahmood Niazi, Muhammad Azeem Akbar.
+  - Key Word: Survey; Ethics.
+  - <details><summary>Digest</summary> We conducted a systematic literature review (SLR) study to investigate the agreement on the significance of AI principles and identify the challenging factors that could negatively impact the adoption of AI ethics principles.
+The results reveal that the global convergence set consists of 22 ethical principles and 15 challenges.
+Transparency, privacy, accountability and fairness are identified as the most common AI ethics principles.

+- The State of AI Ethics Report (Volume 5). [[paper]](https://arxiv.org/abs/2108.03929)
+  - Abhishek Gupta, Connor Wright, Marianna Bergamaschi Ganapini, Masa Sweidan, Renjie Butalid.
+  - Key Word: Report; Ethics.
+  - <details><summary>Digest</summary> This report from the Montreal AI Ethics Institute covers the most salient progress in research and reporting over the second quarter of 2021 in the field of AI ethics with a special emphasis on "Environment and AI", "Creativity and AI", and "Geopolitics and AI."
+The report also features an exclusive piece titled "Critical Race Quantum Computer" that applies ideas from quantum physics to explain the complexities of human characteristics and how they can and should shape our interactions with each other.
+The report also features special contributions on the subject of pedagogy in AI ethics, sociology and AI ethics, and organizational challenges to implementing AI ethics in practice.

+- Ethical AI for Social Good. [[paper]](https://arxiv.org/abs/2107.14044)
+  - Ramya Akula, Ivan Garibay.
+  - Key Word: Survey; Social Good.
+  - <details><summary>Digest</summary> The concept of AI for Social Good(AI4SG) is gaining momentum in both information societies and the AI community.
+Through all the advancement of AI-based solutions, it can solve societal issues effectively.
+To date, however, there is only a rudimentary grasp of what constitutes AI socially beneficial in principle, what constitutes AI4SG in reality, and what are the policies and regulations needed to ensure it.
+This paper fills the vacuum by addressing the ethical aspects that are critical for future AI4SG efforts.

 - Do Humans Trust Advice More if it Comes from AI?
 An Analysis of Human-AI Interactions. [[paper]](https://arxiv.org/abs/2107.07015)
   - Kailas Vodrahalli, Roxana Daneshjou, Tobias Gerstenberg, James Zou. *AIES 2022*
   - Key Word: Human–Computer Interaction; Human-Centered Computing; AI Advice.
   - <details><summary>Digest</summary> We recruited over 1100 crowdworkers to characterize how humans use AI suggestions relative to equivalent suggestions from a group of peer humans across several experimental settings.
 We find that participants' beliefs about how human versus AI performance on a given task affects whether they heed the advice.
 When participants do heed the advice, they use it similarly for human and AI suggestions.
 Based on these results, we propose a two-stage, "activation-integration" model for human behavior and use it to characterize the factors that affect human-AI interactions.

+- Ethics Sheets for AI Tasks. [[paper]](https://arxiv.org/abs/2107.01183)
+  - Saif M. Mohammad. *ACL 2022*
+  - Key Word: Ethics; Natural Language Processing.
+  - <details><summary>Digest</summary> In this position paper, I make a case for thinking about ethical considerations not just at the level of individual models and datasets, but also at the level of AI tasks.
+I will present a new form of such an effort, Ethics Sheets for AI Tasks, dedicated to fleshing out the assumptions and ethical considerations hidden in how a task is commonly framed and in the choices we make regarding the data, method, and evaluation.

+- AI-Ethics by Design.
+Evaluating Public Perception on the Importance of Ethical Design Principles of AI. [[paper]](https://arxiv.org/abs/2106.00326)
+  - Kimon Kieslich, Birte Keller, Christopher Starke.
+  - Key Word: Ethics; Public Perception.
+  - <details><summary>Digest</summary> In this study, we investigate how ethical principles (explainability, fairness, security, accountability, accuracy, privacy, machine autonomy) are weighted in comparison to each other.
+This is especially important, since simultaneously considering ethical principles is not only costly, but sometimes even impossible, as developers must make specific trade-off decisions.
+In this paper, we give first answers on the relative importance of ethical principles given a specific use case - the use of AI in tax fraud detection.

+- The State of AI Ethics Report (Volume 4). [[paper]](https://arxiv.org/abs/2105.09060)
+  - Abhishek Gupta, Alexandrine Royer, Connor Wright, Victoria Heath, Muriam Fancy, Marianna Bergamaschi Ganapini, Shannon Egan, Masa Sweidan, Mo Akif, Renjie Butalid.
+  - Key Word: Report; Ethics.
+  - <details><summary>Digest</summary> The 4th edition of the Montreal AI Ethics Institute's The State of AI Ethics captures the most relevant developments in the field of AI Ethics since January 2021.
+This report aims to help anyone, from machine learning experts to human rights activists and policymakers, quickly digest and understand the ever-changing developments in the field.
+Through research and article summaries, as well as expert commentary, this report distills the research and reporting surrounding various domains related to the ethics of AI, with a particular focus on four key themes: Ethical AI, Fairness & Justice, Humans & Tech, and Privacy.

+- The State of AI Ethics Report (January 2021). [[paper]](https://arxiv.org/abs/2105.09059)
+  - Abhishek Gupta, Alexandrine Royer, Connor Wright, Falaah Arif Khan, Victoria Heath, Erick Galinkin, Ryan Khurana, Marianna Bergamaschi Ganapini, Muriam Fancy, Masa Sweidan, Mo Akif, Renjie Butalid.
+  - Key Word: Report; Ethics.
+  - <details><summary>Digest</summary> It aims to help anyone, from machine learning experts to human rights activists and policymakers, quickly digest and understand the field's ever-changing developments.
+Through research and article summaries, as well as expert commentary, this report distills the research and reporting surrounding various domains related to the ethics of AI, including: algorithmic injustice, discrimination, ethical AI, labor impacts, misinformation, privacy, risk and security, social media, and more.

+- Ethics and Governance of Artificial Intelligence: Evidence from a Survey of Machine Learning Researchers. [[paper]](https://arxiv.org/abs/2105.02117)
+  - Baobao Zhang, Markus Anderljung, Lauren Kahn, Noemi Dreksler, Michael C. Horowitz, Allan Dafoe.
+  - Key Word: Survey; Ethics; Governance.
+  - <details><summary>Digest</summary> To examine these researchers' views, we conducted a survey of those who published in the top AI/ML conferences (N = 524).
+We compare these results with those from a 2016 survey of AI/ML researchers and a 2018 survey of the US public.
+We find that AI/ML researchers place high levels of trust in international organizations and scientific organizations to shape the development and use of AI in the public interest; moderate trust in most Western tech companies; and low trust in national militaries, Chinese tech companies, and Facebook.

 - Towards Causal Representation Learning. [[paper]](https://arxiv.org/abs/2102.11107)
   - Bernhard Schölkopf, Francesco Locatello, Stefan Bauer, Nan Rosemary Ke, Nal Kalchbrenner, Anirudh Goyal, Yoshua Bengio. *Proceedings of the IEEE*